Rakksor/kterm/README.md

 ![kterm landscape mode][screenshot3]

 #### Changelog
+  * *fork* : newly added in this fork: option for setting keyboard height, automatic dark keyboard theme when switching color scheme, flat keyboard theme, improved layouts using only unicode characters and an additional landscape layout with split keyboard
   * **2.5**: option for setting terminal encoding
   * **2.4**: fix: some special keys won't work, add path to terminfo in Kindle start script
   * **2.3**: fix: issue with uneven keyboard rows height, unresponsivness when popup menu is cancelled, autotools build and other minor bugs